New Narratives builds local news media through support for independent journalism and business model building

 We have spread good ideas by highlighting the work of innovators, many of them women.

-Too few journalists reporting from Africa are African.
-We believe Africans are better placed to give in-depth analysis on their own countries that will ensure world leaders have the nuanced information they need to make decisions that impact the continent.
-NN journalists are the major contributors to international media such as The New York Times, Newsweek/Daily Beast, The Guardian, Reuters, Global Post, Newsday, PBS Newshour, Foreign Policy magazine, US public radio and the Christian Science Monitor.
+We believe journalists from low resource countries are better placed to do the reporting that will ensure world leaders have the nuanced information they need to make decisions that impact them.
+NN journalists contribute to international media such as The New York Times, Newsweek, Daily Beast, The Guardian, Reuters, PBS Newshour, Foreign Policy, US public radio and the Christian Science Monitor.

 Please explore the site.
 Read the stories.
 Tell us what you think.
-We’re gearing up to expand the project to Nigeria, Ghana and Sierra Leone.
-We need your help to fund this vital effort with a donation today.
 Thank you!